Loop Example: Nested Loops

 Now the nested loops begin:

-The column index is increased by 1.
+The column variable is increased by 1.

 I1: PROMPT $nrows Enter number of rows for multiplication table: